 Source: Establish, Inc. / HWD & Grubb & Ellis Global Logistics.

 Under such circumstances, distributors are willing to pay higher rents to take advantage of a logistics site that offers co-location with an intermodal terminal since this strategy enables them to reduce transportation costs, such as drayage, as well as improve their time responsiveness (lead time).
-Therefore, while transportation costs remain the most important element of logistics costs and its friction, non-spatial components such as inventory carrying and labor costs, are significant components that will influence locational choice depending on the supply chain.
+Therefore, while transportation costs remain the most important element of logistics costs and their friction, non-spatial components such as inventory carrying and labor costs are significant components influencing locational choice depending on the supply chain.